tlseminar/tlseminar.github.io/web/content/post/padding-oracle.md

 revealed to the attacker.

 <center>![beast](/images/paddingoracle/beast.png)<br>
-<span class="caption"><em>Figure: </em>Attacker (Mallory) is able to sniff encrypted traffic, force Alice to send cookie-bearing HTTP requests, and insert forged plaintexts in the conversation.
+<span class="caption"><em>Figure: </em>Attacker (Mallory) is able to sniff encrypted traffic, force Alice to send cookie-bearing HTTP requests, and insert forged plaintexts in the conversation.</span>
 </caption>

 There are a few issues mentioned associated with this attack, but that